moskalyk/mimo-dapp/README.md

-1. Run an IPFS node
+TODO
+1. Implement Routing with History
+2.